How to Prevent Ransomware Attacks: Strategies for Staying Secure in 2024

 Symbols to create Strong Passwords.

 6. Let the Macros Disable: Microsoft Office Doc often consists of macros.
 The macros are small programs used to run malicious codes.
-In order to get secured from ransomware attacks, you must disable macros in Microsoft Office files.
+To be secured from ransomware attacks, you must disable macros in Microsoft Office files.

-7. Firewall Installation: It’s a kind of network security system that can be used to keep surveillance and access incoming & outgoing traffic.
-Moreover, it also blocks unwanted malicious traffic & ransomware from entering the network/ system.
+7. Firewall Installation: A firewall is a network security system that monitors and accesses incoming and outgoing traffic.
+It also blocks unwanted malicious traffic and ransomware from entering the network or system.

-8. A Secure Web Browser: Un-updated web browsers can be more prone to cyber-attacks.
-Ensure the use of a safe browser and update it on a regular basis to the latest versions.
+8. A Secure Web Browser: Un-updated web browsers can be more susceptible to cyberattacks.
+Ensure the use of a safe browser and update it regularly to the latest versions.

-9. Disable remote access: It’s a kind of feature that facilitates users to connect to a system/ network from any location.
-Though it can be a convenient feature, it can also be a security threat.
-When not in use, ensure to disable the remote access
+9. Disable remote access: Remote access facilitates users connecting to a system or network from any location.
+Though it can be convenient, it can also be a security threat.
+When not in use, ensure that remote access is disabled.

-10. Educate Employees: An awareness program is a must for an employer so that their employees can know the risk of a ransomware attack and will be able to defend against it.
+10. Educate Employees: Employers must implement an awareness program so that their employees are aware of the risk of a ransomware attack and can defend against it.
 After that, unwanted cyber security issues will start to reduce.

-If you have been victimized by a ransomware attack, you should follow the below steps to recover from the fatal blow of a cyber attack.
+If you have been a victim of a ransomware attack, you should follow the steps listed below to recover from the fatal blow of a cyber attack.

-• Isolate the affected network and systems: Disconnect the system/ network from the internet with immediate action at once.
+• Isolate the affected network and systems: Disconnect the system or network from the internet with immediate action at once.
 That is to prevent the ransomware from spreading to other connected devices.

-• Identify the ransomware: Finding the origin of ransomware will help to know how it spreads across the network/ system.
+• Identify the ransomware: Finding the origin of ransomware will help to know how it spreads across the network or system.

-• Backup your data: As we first discussed, your backup will help you not to be liable for paying any ransom amount.
+• Backup your data: As we first discussed, your backup will help prevent you from being liable for paying any ransom amount.

-• Remove the ransomware: Use security software to scan for the ransomware.
-Find it and remove it at once.
+• Remove the ransomware: Use security software to scan for ransomware.
+Find it and remove it immediately.

 1. Law Enforcement